 - The Solomon’s Mines packing plant in Phoenix processed vermiculite, a mineral extracted from mines in Libby, Montana by W.R.
 Grace.
 In its normal, pure state, vermiculite is not dangerous to humans, but the deposits in Montana were contaminated by large amounts of asbestos fibers.

-Another major vermiculite processing plant which handed ore mined by W.R.
-Grace in Libby was the Ari-Zonolite Company site in Glendale.
-According to a report prepared by the Arizona Department of Health Services (ADHS), this job site was leased by Ari-Zonolite from 1951 to 1964.
+- Another major vermiculite processing plant which handed ore mined by W.R.
+Grace in Libby was the Ari-Zonolite Company in Glendale.
 It is estimated that over 200,000 tons of vermiculite ore was shipped to the Ari-Zonolite plant for processing.
 This ore was found to contain an estimated 21%-26% asbestos, but W.R.
 Grace considered this to be a natural and harmless side effect.